neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q: What differences do you notice between the appearance of males and females?***

-***Q: If aggressive FAPs should only be elicited by the presence of other males, what sensory cues could be used to appropriately trigger FAP expression?***
+***Q: If aggressive FAPs should only be directed toward other males, what sensory cues could be used to appropriately trigger FAP expression?***

 To test what *stimulus* (sensory cues/features) triggers aggression FAPs, we need to quantify the behavior somehow. *Bite rate* is commonly used as a metric.
 A *bite* is a component of aggression and can be defined as *contact of the male's mouth against an object*.